shwinshaker/starter-academic/content/publication/DoubleDescent/index.md

 # Summary.
 An optional shortened abstract.
-summary: We theoretically and empirically demonstrate that label noise implicitly exists in adversarial training and can explain the pervasive and intriguing robust overfitting phenomenon.
+summary: We found that label noise implicitly exists in adversarial training and can explain the intriguing and problematic robust overfitting phenomenon.
 Robust overfitting is in fact an early part of an epoch-wise double descent.

 tags: []